turingschool/curriculum/tutorials/capybara/capybara_practice.markdown

 #### Refactoring our Examples

 Both our examples' names end in `"on the index"` and they both start by visiting the same page.
 This shows that we need to extract a nested context.
-Refactor your examples so they look like this:
+Refactor your examples (which you can do since your tests are green) so they look like this:

 ```ruby
 describe "the articles interface" do